Dhananjai2003/QR-code-genrator/README.md

 ## Guide to install and run:

-Frist you need to import/install the following npm package:
++ Frist you need to import/install the following npm package
++ Then go to chrome://extensions/.
++ Then sweitch to developer mode.
++ click on load default and select the directory where you have cloned/installed this extensions.
++ Select the extension icon in chrome and click the "QR-Code Generator extension".
++ Now use the extension.

 ### To install qr-code-generator
-+ type the code ``` npm install npm i qrcode-generator``` in your node terminal
++ Type the code ``` npm install npm i qrcode-generator``` in your node terminal from the directory that you want
++ Or you can just clone this repo into the desired directory and the packages will be imported by default to clone just type ```git clone https://github.com/Dhananjai2003/QR-code-genrator.git``` your terminal.

 ## How to use
 You can use this as stand alone web-site or use it as an extension in google chrome.
 You have just input the name, email id, etc. in the given textboxes and press create button which will generate the QR-code.

 ## Credits
-+ Dhananjai Murali - HTML, CSS, JavaScript, node-packages integration.
+Dhananjai Murali - HTML, CSS, JavaScript, node-packages integration.